SALINAS GRANDES ARGENTINA: Everything You Need to Know

 How long is the trip from Purmamarca to the Salinas Grandes?

 The total trip time is 4 hours round-trip between Purmamarca and the Salinas Grandes Jujuy.
+You will make a couple of stops on the way there, and the total time you’ll have at the salt flats is about 1 hour.

 How do you get to the Salinas Grandes from Purmamarca?

-There are several vans/buses that leave Purmamarca every day between 8 am-5 pm.
+Several vans/buses leave Purmamarca every day between 8 am-5 pm.
 The van will leave once it reaches capacity, about 15 people, so there is no set schedule.
 You shouldn’t have to wait more than 30 minutes.
 One block from the bus station, on the corner in front of the Despensa Tahiel, you’ll hear a man calling out “Salinas, Salinas.”
-Once you approach him, you’ll need to give him your name and pay the 1500 pesos ($7.50 USD).
-He will then wait until the van reaches full capacity before he leaves.
-Sundays are a bit more tricky, as fewer buses go.
-But you should have no problem Monday-Saturday.

 What is included in the trip to the Salinas Grandes from Purmamarca?

-There are two short stops that you’ll make along the fully paved highway to the Argentina Salt Flats.
-Both stops are for about 5-10 minutes each, just enough time to snap a few photos and jump back into the van.
 The first stop is at a lookout point, where you can see the road weaving up through the valley.
 The second stop is at the altitude sign for Jujuy (Cuesta de Lipan, Lipan Slope- the highest point in Jujuy), measuring 4170 meters high.
 This seems to be one of the most well-known photos as I had seen it several times while researching Jujuy.

 What are the facilities like at the Salinas Grandes Argentina?